2024년 3월 고2 모의고사 변형 (18-30번)

 Parental practices at times when their children are faced with emotional challenges also ____ emotion regulation development.

-More suitable in adolescence is indirect support of autonomous emotion regulation, such as through interest in, as well as awareness and nonjudgmental acceptance of, adolescents’ emotional experiences, and being available when the adolescent wants to ____
+More suitable in adolescence is indirect support of autonomous emotion regulation, such as ____ interest in, as well as awareness and nonjudgmental acceptance of, adolescents’ emotional experiences, and being available when the adolescent wants to talk.

 25년 6월 고2 모의고사 영어 변형 (18-29번)